ISL 2018-19: John Gregory accuses Kerala Blasters of not playing fair | Goal.com

 He further added, “It was a bad team display, bad individual performances.
 Kerala took full advantage.”

 The English coach slammed opposition for not stopping the game when Chris Herd went down on the ground with a cramp.
-That move led to Kerala’s third goal of the match.
+That move led to Kerala’s second goal of the match.

 The former Aston Villa coach spoke about how the inexperience of some of his players hampered their game.
 “Obviously, some of the young boys only played a handful of games.
 You get that with young layers, our full backs are young and inexperienced.
 They will learn from these kinds of performances but it comes with a cost,” said the Chennaiyin boss.